 What To Wear: Holiday Office Party

-I think it’s safe to say that we’ll all be invited to a company christmas party at some point or another.
+I think it’s safe to say that we’ll all be invited to a company Christmas party at some point or another.
 And whether it be for your own company or that of your significant other, chances are you’ll be faced with the decision of what to wear to this type of event.
-Unlike your typical holiday party – where you can let all your festive, stylish flags fly – you’ve got to put a little more strategic thought into consider what to wear to a office holiday party.
+Unlike your typical holiday party – where you can let all your festive, stylish flags fly – you’ve got to put a little more strategic thought into considering what to wear to an office holiday party.
 Because chances are, you’ll be networking and boppin’ around with people who might not appreciate your bodycon sequin mini dress.
 Right?
 So let’s chat about what to wear and how to walk that oh-so-fine line between holiday-ready festive and yet still professional enough to fit in.

 Consider the Company Culture

 Every company is different and I’m sure there are exceptions to the rule, but for the most part (and in my experience), office holiday parties tend to be on the swankier side and definitely a little fancier than your average conference room lunch.
 For this post, I’m assuming a cocktail attire dress code and hope to shed some light on how to strike the perfect balance between festive and appropriate with your outfit.

 You could always go with a basic black dress and take the safe road, but who wants to do that anyway? (#boring) You’ve got to be a little more festive than that, okay?!
 But you don’t want to be too festive or wear anything super ‘loud’ either.
 So like I said, it’s all about striking the perfect balance between holiday cheer (#festive) while still looking professional and appropriate.